andrewgdotcom/spelling/spelling-examples.md

     Billet dos not ryme with ballei,
     Bouqei, wallet, mallet, chalei.
     Blud and flud are not like food, * food v fud?
-    Nor is mould like shud and wud. * mold?
+    Nor is mold like shud and wud.
     Viscus, vicount, load and braud,
     Toward, to forward, to reward.
     And Ur pronunsiatjon's OK